shotwn/the-silicon-scout/STUDY_LOG.md

 weighted avg       0.96      0.96      0.96      1000
 ```

 This is a promising result.
 96.4% accuracy on imbalanced dataset with 1:10 signal to background ratio. **BUT my guess is that that 1:10 ratio validation dataset did include too many events from 1:1 training dataset.** So model was able to memorize those events and give good results.
-I can't change this dataset now since I would need to re-train the model from scratch.
+I can't change this dataset at the moment since I would need to re-train the model from scratch.

 Still we are observing a good recognition considering that the model is purely LLM based.
 Diminishing returns are still present but I will mark this as a progress.